The Board of Governors

 Dr. Émilie Roy is Education Specialist for UNICEF in Mali.
 She holds a Ph.D. in Religious studies from McMaster University (2012) specializing in the organization and funding of Islamic primary and secondary education in West Africa.
 She has experience as a professor, researcher, and administrator in Moroccan Universities but has recently refocused her career towards expanding her experience in a wide range of NGOs that intervene in Education and Peacebuilding in North and West Africa with the aim of bridging the knowledge gap between researchers and practitioners.

 Dr. Brian Seilstad is the Dean of Global Engagement.
 He holds a Ph.D. in Education from The Ohio State University, and has 16 years of experience in development and education in Morocco and the United States.
 In addition to his work in academia, Dr. Seilstad served for several years with the Peace Corp in North Africa.
-In addition to his role as Dean of Global Engagement, he currently serves as the Chair of the Global Education and Leadership program, and is a member of the College faculty.
+In addition to his role as Dean of Global Engagement, he is a member of the College faculty.